hu8813/push_swap/README.md

 Push_swap is a project that involves sorting a list of integers using a limited set of operations.
 The goal is to sort the list with the fewest possible number of operations.

+# Update

+Do not forget to check for leaks if a number is bigger/smaller than max/min long int or long long int!

 ## Sorting results and points